 Catchment hydrology was simulated using the variable infiltration capacity (VIC) hydrologic model (Liang et al., 1994) forced by the BCSD precipitation and temperature fields.
 The VIC model simulates the range of hydrologic processes relevant to generating runoff, including interception on the forest canopy, evapotranspiration, water storage and melt from snowpack, infiltration, and direct runoff.
-The runoff component of each model grid cell was remapped to the Hydrologic Response Units (HRUs) defined in the United States Geological Survey (USGS) Geospatial Fabric (GF; Viger and Block, 2014), and then processes (Mizukami et al., 2016a).
-The GF dataset contains ~57,000 river segments and ~108,000 HRUs (including the right and left bank of most river segments), representing catchments approximately equivalent in area to 12-digit Hydrologic Unit Code basins.
+The runoff component of each model grid cell was remapped to the hydrologic response units (HRUs) defined in the United States Geological Survey (USGS) Geospatial Fabric (GF; Viger and Block, 2014) and then routed through the GF river network using the MizuRoute routing tool, which incorporates both hillslope and river channel processes (Mizukami et al., 2016a).
+The GF dataset contains \sim 57 000 river segments and $\sim 108\,000$ HRUs (including the right and left bank of most river segments), representing catchments approximately equivalent in area to 12-digit Hydrologic Unit Code basins.
 The methods used for the downscaling and land surface hydrology were identical to those used in previous studies (e.g., Das et al., 2013; Reclamation, 2014).
-However, for this effort we used a multi-scale parameter regionalization approach
+However, for this effort we used a multi-scale parameter regionalization approach (Samaniego et al., 2010) to improve the spatial coherence of VIC model parameters across basin boundaries (Mizukami et al., 2017).
+Nash-Sutcliffe efficiency coefficients indicate that the model adequately captures the magnitude and variability of observed flows across most of the CONUS, while the updated VIC parameters remove some of the artifacts that were observed from the Reclamation (2014) dataset (see Sect.
+S1).
+Full details of the downscaling, VIC model parameters, and routing methodologies are described in Reclamation (2014) and Mizukami et al. (2017) and are summarized in Sect.
+S1.